holistudio/goingup/class_definitions.md

  - `stop()`
  - `open_door()`
  - `close_door()`
+ - `check_next_floor()`: checks if the elevator can move up/down a floor or it has reached the top/bottom floor.
  - `main_control()`: the main function that runs and determines what the elevator does at each timestep